DESCITrump/dApp/README.md

 # Decentralized Science (DeSci) dApp

 ## Overview
-This project is a **Proof of Concept (PoC)** decentralized application (dApp) built on the **Solana blockchain** to reimagine the scientific publishing and peer-review ecosystem.
+This project is a **Proof of Concept (PoC)** decentralized application (dApp) built on the **BSC blockchain** to reimagine the scientific publishing and peer-review ecosystem.
 By leveraging decentralized technologies, the DeSci dApp empowers scientists, democratizes the peer-review process, and provides financial incentives for contributors.

 ## Key Features
 1. **Decentralized Publishing**: